What’s It Like To Work At A Startup

 Q: You have recommended doing side projects a number of times.
 Where can one get ideas about side projects?

 A: Engineers in particular have the ability to solve the problems and pain points they run across in everyday life.
 Any time you find something annoying or frustrating there’s probably an opportunity to make it better through software.
-For example, my roommates and I were frustrated at the manual task of settling up bills at the end of each month, so we wrote an app to help make it easier: www.billcrush.com.
+For example, my roommates and I were frustrated at the manual task of settling up bills at the end of each month, so we wrote an app to help make it easier: www.billcrush.com (link removed due to site no longer existing).
 Zach Brock - Profile Oklahoma was not one of the states who signed onto the brief in support of the North Carolina board.
 The reasons why…medium.com